mindspore-ai/docs/tutorials/source_en/beginner/tensor.md

      [-0.00113699  0.00081491]]
     ```

-    The `init` is used for delayed initialization in parallel mode.
+    `init` is used for delayed initialization in parallel mode.
 Usually, it is not recommended to use `init` interface to initialize parameters.

 - **Inheriting attributes of another tensor to form a new tensor**